-Use one of the methods provided on the proxy form, or simply complete the form and mail it to the address provided on the form.
+Use one of the methods provided on the proxy form and summarized below, or simply complete the form and mail it to the address provided.

-Internet: Go to www.investorvote.com.
+Internet: Go to investorvote.com.
 Enter the 15-digit control number printed on the form and follow the instructions on screen.